 As you practice calligraphy, you’ll find that one of the perks is time away from your computer or smartphone.
 Once you finish practicing, though, take advantage of technology to document your creation!
 You’ll find that your memory alone is a very poor record keeper, and improvement will sneak up on you if you don’t take photos of your work.

 The point of documenting your work is for encouragement.
 If you don’t see improvement in your calligraphy practice, you probably will abandon it.
 But if you have a photo of something you created two months ago, and you can compare it to something you created today, you’ll probably notice a difference that compels you to keep creating!
 (If you’re interested, you can see some of my comparison photos here.)

 7. Embrace guidelines.

 A learner once asked me if more calligraphy practice means that you eventually won’t need to draw guidelines.
-The answer — in my experience, at least — is no. Guidelines are just part and parcel of calligraphy!
-No matter what your skill level is, guidelines show you where to write and how big to make the letters.
+The answer — in my experience, at least — is no. Guidelines are just part and parcel of creating quality calligraphy.
+No matter what your skill level is, guidelines show you where to write and what size to make the letters.

-Yes, guidelines take time to draw, but you can consider them part of the meditative process of creating intricate lettering!
+Yes, guidelines take time to draw, but they’re part of the meditative process of creating intricate lettering.

 8. Accept that you’re constantly improving.

 Before I let you go, I’d like to remind you to be sure and clean off your nibs in water and wipe them dry with a non-fibrous cloth (or a paper towel) after every calligraphy practice session.
 This will ensure that none of your nibs fall victim to rust!
-If you have any questions or comments about practicing, please feel free to contribute to the comments.
-I’m always glad to clarify concepts — or read your tips!
+Thanks so much for reading, and I hope the tips in this article come in handy as we welcome the new year.